 You are responsible for being in acceptable physical condition for diving.
 You must report during the reservation process any medical or physical limitation that does not meet PADI or NAUI medical standards.
 Request a medical questionnaire from our representative when you make your reservation.

 If you must check “yes” to any of the conditions on the medical questionnaire you will be required to have a doctor’s release attached to your medical form.
+Key Largo Dive Center will not be responsible for any injury occurring from a failure to disclose any disqualifying medical condition.

 Divers must immediately report to the Dive Center management and to the dive boat captain and guide any known or sudden limiting physical or mental condition that could affect the safe outcome of your dive or place other divers in danger.